utopia-php/database/CONTRIBUTING.md

 **All PRs must include a commit message with the changes description!**

-For the initial start, fork the project and use git clone command to download the repository to your computer.
+For the initial start, fork the project and use the `git clone` command to download the repository to your computer.
 A standard procedure for working on an issue would be to:

 1. `git pull`, before creating a new branch, pull the changes from upstream.
-Your master needs to be up to date.
+Your main needs to be up to date.
 ```
 $ git pull
 ```